||New Community Project Partners

 In Myanmar (Burma), NCP works through a local tour company in sympathy with our objectives (Santa Maria Tours) to plan Learning Tours, and with the Myanmar Baptist Convention to carry out women's development projects and girls' education in the southwest delta.
 In the Palaung hill tribe area near Kalaw, we work with Saw Jimmy Zan, our trekking guide and collaborator, to support girls' education, women's development and reforestation.

-Gwich'in Steering Committee/Arctic Village, AK The Gwich'in people of Arctic Village, Alaska host NCP Learning Tours each summer.
-Participants learn about Gwich'in culture and current lifestyle, and about their reliance on the Porcupine Caribou Herd for food and identity.
+Gwich'in Steering Committee/Arctic Village, AKThe Gwich'in people of Arctic Village, Alaska have hosted NCP Learning Tours since 2003.
+Participants learn about Gwich'in culture and current lifestyle, and about their reliance on the Porcupine Caribou Herd for food and identity from leaders like Sarah James (photo, on right).
 The Gwich'in Steering Committee is the primary advocacy group representing the Gwich'in nation.
-Their focus is on preventing oil drilling along the coastal plain of the arctic National Wildlife Refuge.
+Their focus is on preventing oil drilling along the coastal plain of the Arctic National Wildlife Refuge.

 Colleague Agencies (National)